Chris Anderson (writer): Career

-Anderson's third book, Makers: The New Industrial Revolution (2012), was based on his 2010 article, "Atoms Are the New Bits".
-The book describes how entrepreneurs are using open source design, and 3D printing as a platform for driving resurgence of American manufacturing.
-The ideas he portrayed; such as crowdsourcing of ideas, utilization of available lower-cost design and manufacturing tools, and reviewing options to outsource capital-intensive manufacturing were highlighted in the February 2012 Harvard Business Review article, "From Do It Yourself to Do It Together".
+Anderson's third book, Makers: The New Industrial Revolution (2012), was based on his 2010 article "Atoms Are the New Bits".
+The book describes how entrepreneurs are using open source design and 3D printing as a platform for driving resurgence of American manufacturing.
+The ideas he portrayed, such as crowdsourcing of ideas, utilization of available lower-cost design and manufacturing tools, and reviewing options to outsource capital-intensive manufacturing were highlighted in the February 2012 Harvard Business Review article "From Do It Yourself to Do It Together".

-Anderson was featured and interviewed on The Amp Hour radio show in episode #105 – "An Interview with Chris Anderson – Deambulatory Daedal Drones", where he discusses his career, books, and the hardware and drone industry.

-Around 2017, Chris started DIYRobocars, a community that builds and races scaled-down autonomous cars utilizing computer vision and deep learning.
+Around 2017, Anderson started DIYRobocars, a community that builds and races scaled-down autonomous cars utilizing computer vision and deep learning.

-In 2021 Chris Anderson made an appearance on the Gradient Dissent podcast to talk about his initiatives and ventures, including 3D Robotics and DIYRobocars.com.
-He spoke about his career journey coming from being a physicist and playing music in a band called R.E.M. to leading Wired magazine, getting into drones, robocars, and The Long Tail.

 Ventures

 In 2007, Anderson founded GeekDad, a do-it-yourself blog that later became part of Wired.com.
 He was the editor until the role was handed over to Ken Denmead, and he now serves as editor emeritus of GeekDad.
 The same year, Anderson founded Booktour.com, a free online service that connected authors on tour with audiences.
 In September 2011, Booktour.com folded.

 In October 2007, Anderson, who has been described as an "aerial-reconnaissance enthusiast", flew a remote-controlled aircraft allegedly equipped with a camera over Lawrence Berkeley National Laboratory, causing security concerns when the aircraft crashed into a tree.
 The enthusiasm turned inspiration for co-founding 3D Robotics, a 2009 robotics manufacturing spin-off of the DIYdrones.com.
 3D Robotics produces the Ardupilot series of autopilots, which are based on the Arduino platform.

 In May 2007, Anderson was featured as one of the top 100 thinkers in Time magazine's annual list for 2007.